matheushdsbr/validations-javascript/README.md

 # Validations with Javascript - Matheus Henrique

-Validations using Yarn, Gulp, Bootstrap, SASS and Javascript. validation of CPF, RG, Zip Code and E-mail.
+Validations using Yarn, Gulp, Bootstrap, SASS and Javascript.

+Validation of CPF, RG, Zip Code and E-mail.

 ## Installation